-- 1. To be covered, the director or officer's role with the outside entity must be at the specific direction or request of their company.

-Therefore, the company's D&O policy does not extend to protect the director and officer when, for instance, they serve on the board of a local golf club or homeowner's association because these are not company-requested roles.
-Such positions are typically self-elected roles; directors and officers should confirm directly with these organizations that they will receive indemnification and that they also have adequate D&O protection in place. - 2.
+- To be covered, your role with the outside entity must be at the specific direction or request of your company.
+Therefore, your company's D&O policy does not extend to protect you when, for instance, you serve on the board of a local golf club or homeowner's association because these are not company-requested roles.
+Such positions are typically self-elected roles; you should confirm directly with these organizations that they will provide indemnification and that they also have adequate D&O protection in place. - 2.
 Blanket coverage typically is provided for nonprofit entities; this means that these entities do not need to be specifically scheduled on the policy.
 If there is a need to extend coverage to a for-profit entity (private or public or even to a minority-owned entity that is not deemed a subsidiary), the insurer may ask for additional information and a specific endorsement may be needed.
 It is important to note that insurers may be reluctant to extend coverage to outside public companies.
 If they do agree, it is likely on a triple excess basis and could be subject to a sublimit.
-As such, it is critical to understand the indemnification available and the direct coverage maintained by the outside entity, particularly if it is a public company. - 3.
-ODL coverage does not cover the entity itself; it only covers individual directors and officers of the company.
+As such, it is critical to understand the indemnification available and the direct coverage maintained by the outside entity, particularly if it is a public company.

+3. ODL coverage does not cover the entity itself; it only covers you as an individual director or officer of the company.
 In the case of a minority-owned entity, it will not cover individuals that represent the other owners.